sarahbui98/Deeptech-ready-hacthon-team-chest-x-ray-AI-/README.md

 - Upload chest X-ray images (`.png`, `.jpg`, `.jpeg`)
 - AI prediction: Normal vs Pneumonia
 - Confidence score of the prediction
-#This project is an AI-powered tool for detecting pneumonia from chest X-ray images.
-We apply **Singular Value Decomposition (SVD)** as preprocessing to compress images, then classify using a **Convolutional Neural Network (CNN)**.
-A simple explainable AI (XAI) component gives users a layman-friendly interpretation of the results.

 ---